Libensemble/libensemble/docs/function_guides/generator.rst

 If a generated point is cancelled by the generator before it has been given to a worker for evaluation, then it will never be given.
-If it has already returned from the simulation, then results can be returned, but the ``cancel_requested`` field remains as ``True``.
-However, if the simulation is running when the manager receives the cancellation request, a kill signal will be sent to the worker.
-This can be caught and acted upon by a user function, otherwise it will be ignored.
+If it has already returned from the simulation, then results can be returned, but the ``cancel_requested`` field will remain ``True``.
+However, if the simulation is already running, a kill signal will be sent to the worker.
+This can be caught and acted upon by the simulation function, otherwise it will be ignored.

 The :doc:`Borehole Calibration tutorial<../tutorials/calib_cancel_tutorial>` gives an example of the capability to cancel pending simulations.